jimmie-jams/SilksongRL/HOW_TO_TRAIN.md

 ## NAVIGATE TO THE DESIRED ENCOUNTER

 Unfortunately, you'll have to get to the boss you want to fight manually.
 Only the first time, though!
 Promise.
+The DebugMod has a very helpful noclip mode that you can use to phase through walls and get to where you want quickly.
 (In the future, I might look into providing ready SaveState information so you can open it straight up from there but if you're reading this it's not available yet)